Holly's Heroes: episode guide

 Episode 7

-NZ: May 21, 2005
+New Zealand: May 21, 2005

-Aus: July 15, 2005
+Australia: July 15, 2005

-With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Andrew Gaze as As Himself, Anna McCrossin-Owen as Judy Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh
+With: David Roberts as Alan Peterson, Kirk Torrance as Tony McKenzie, Michele Amas as Kate McKenzie, Alan Hopgood as Max Peterson, Andrew Gaze as Himself, Anna McCrossin-Owen as Judy Peterson, John Williams as Parker, Dwayne Abeyesekera as Singh

 Jungle Ball